w3f/w3f-education/docs/Rust/section7/macros.md

 }
 ```

 ### Creating a square!  and factor!  macro

 Macros can also utilize [metavariables](https://veykril.github.io/tlborm/decl-macros/macros-methodical.html#metavariables) to capture input and values from outside of the macro.
-One of the more commonly used is the `expr` metavariable, which signifies some expression as an input.
+One more commonly used is the `expr` metavariable, which signifies some expression as an input.

-Using these concepts, lets create a macro that takes a number and squares it:
+Using these concepts, let's create a macro that takes a number and squares it:

 ```rust
 macro_rules! square {